General and Community Pediatrics Education

-Annual we offer the Riley Pediatric Conference.
-The two-day event offers plenary presentations on the latest in pediatric health care issues as well as Hot Topic on various disciplines.
-The afternoon features a series of interactive lectures to choose from on a variety of subjects such as, eating disorders in children and adolescents, pediatric dermatology, ophthalmology, hypertension, sports injuries, urology, high risk new-born follow-up, management of office emergencies, pediatric endocrinology, family community resources, just to name a few.
+The annual Riley Pediatric Conference is a two-day event that offers plenary presentations on the latest in pediatric health care issues as well as hot topics on various disciplines.
+The afternoon features a series of interactive lectures to choose from on a variety of subjects such as eating disorders in children and adolescents, pediatric dermatology, ophthalmology, hypertension, sports injuries, urology, high risk new-born follow-up, management of office emergencies, pediatric endocrinology, and family community resources to name a few.